 Sure, you could add more motion, but is that really necessary?
 When it comes to animations, sometimes less is more; adding a massive number of moving elements won’t get more of your user’s attention; they might actually overwhelm him and have the exact opposite effect, making him leave your website.

 After you finished creating your animated GIF, you can also use a GIF Compressor like the one from GIF maker to optimize it.

 See?
 It’s easy to optimize an animated GIF if you know all the technical details on how to do it and why you should consider some types of content rather than others.

-Nowadays, though, the reasons we use GIFs in our content marketing strategy are often technical: they are still the easiest way to add a moving image that loops and auto-plays to a web page, and they are supported by most browsers.
+Nowadays, the reason we use GIFs in our content marketing strategy is often technical—they are still the easiest way to add a moving image that loops and auto-plays to a web page, and they are supported by most browsers.

 “Simply pressing play on a video is one step too many

 The GIF format is used by 30% of all the websites, and it’s no wonder, considering that it still is one of the most versatile and easy ways to add moving content to your site.

 If you use animated GIFs in your email marketing strategy, it’s even more important to be careful about the file size since, on mobile devices, large GIFs can consume data plans and load slower.